scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The total bandwidth for the propagation of these PCBs for all 1000 child links would, again very roughly, be around 25MB/s.
 All of these are manageable with even modest consumer hardware.

-On a cold start of the network, path segments to each AS are discovered after a number of propagation steps proportional to the longest path.
-As mentioned, the longest path is typically not long.
+On a cold start of the network, path segments to each AS are discovered within a number of propagation steps proportional to the longest path.
 With a 5 second propagation period and a generous longest path of length 10, all path segments are discovered after 25 seconds on average.
+When all ASes start propagation interval just after they've received the first PCBs from any of their upstreams (see 'fast recovery'), the construction of a first path to connect each AS to the ISD core is accelerated.

 When a new parent-child link is added to the network, the parent AS will propagate the available PCBs in the next propagation event.
-If the AS on the child side of the new link is a leaf AS, path discovery is thus complete after one single propagation interval.
-Otherwise, child ASes at distance D below the new link, learn of the new link after D further propagation intervals.
+If the AS on the child side of the new link is a leaf AS, path discovery is thus complete after at most one propagation interval.
+Otherwise, child ASes at distance D below the new link, learn of the new link after at worst D further propagation intervals.

 ### Inter-ISD Beaconing
 In the inter-ISD core beaconing, PCBs are propagated omnidirectionally along core links.
 Each AS discovers path segments from itself to any other core AS.